joemarlo/NYC-data/README.md

 # NYC-data

 The goal of this project is to pull together a database of the various NYC transportation options to ease and expedite future analyses.
+Currently, the database is approximately 20gb representing 140mm rows, and can be created using the `Create_database.R` script.

-Individual files to clean and analyze the data are in the folders: [Citi-bike](Citi-bike), [Subway-turnstiles](Subway-turnstiles), [Taxi](Taxi):
+`Create_database.R` creates the SQLite database of the Citi Bike, Subway, and (eventually) the Taxi data.
+Shell scripts in each folder must be run first to download the data.
+Individual files to clean and analyze the data from the database are in the folders: [Citi-bike](Citi-bike), [Subway-turnstiles](Subway-turnstiles), [Taxi](Taxi):

 - `Citi-bike.R`
 - `Subway_turnstiles.R`
 - `Taxi.R`

-`Create_database.R`: creates a SQLite database of the Citi-bike, Subway, and (eventually) the Taxi data.
-Shell scripts in each folder must be run first to download the data.
-Currently the database is approximately 20gb representing 140mm rows.

 Once the database is created, data can easily be accessed via SQL and [dbplyr](https://dbplyr.tidyverse.org/) queries:
 ```